hack-technicolor/hack-technicolor/docs/Resources.md

 | mtd5 | 00020000 | 00020000  | "eripv2"     |
 | mtd6 | 00040000 | 00020000  | "rawstorage" |

-Apart from partition sizes, and `mtd2` which may appear named as `userfs` instead, it's always the same.
+Apart from partition sizes and `mtd2` which may appear named as `userfs` instead, it's *usually* always the same.
+It may be different for newer gateways in future.

 ## Backup/restore bit-for-bit dumps